List of Bakugan Battle Brawlers characters: Chan Lee

 The 3rd rank brawler hailing from China that appeared in episode 14, and was recruited by Masquerade.
 She uses Pyrus attribute Bakugan and her guardian Bakugan is Pyrus Fortress.
 Dan Kuso beat her on episode 16.
 Pyrus Fortress is sent to the Doom Dimension in Episode 26.
 After Masquerade beat her, her ranking went down to 5th place.
 She is reunited with him sometime around episodes 32 and 36.
 She fights a hybrid and loses.
 In episode 51 she battled Naga and easily loses.
 Her age is not revealed but it might be somewhere around 12-15.
 It is hinted that she has a crush on Joe, as she knew him personally whereas others knew him only as a webmaster and she appeared to protect him and Wavern from Naga.

 She was sent by Klaus to fight alongside Alice in New Vestroia and loses against Shadow Prove.
 Chan does not appear in any other episode but episode 32.

 Julio Santana

 The 4th rank brawler that appeared in episode 14, and was recruited by Masquerade.
-He loses a battle to Runo and Dan in episode 18.
+He loses a battle with Runo and Dan in episode 18.
 He used Haos Tentaclear in battle.
 Haos Tentaclear is sent to the Doom Dimension in Episode 26.
 He is reunited with him sometime around episodes 32 and 36.